 Mr. Wohlforth is a business litigator and appellate practitioner advocating on behalf of business interests, primarily in the federal courts but also in state courts, arbitrations, and mediations throughout the country.
-He combines wide experience of the complex and technical issues that arise in sophisticated litigation with an ability to identify and achieve practical solutions in commercial disputes.
-Mr. Wohlforth particularly focuses on code-based areas of federal law, such as ERISA, intellectual property, and bankruptcy litigation and complex class and multi-district actions.
-He has also litigated a wide range of commercial issues.
-Mr. Wohlforth has represented clients in the federal district and bankruptcy courts of New Jersey, New York, Delaware, Idaho, Kansas, and Pennsylvania; the Third Circuit Court of Appeals; the state trial and appellate courts of New Jersey, Florida, New York, and Nevada; and the trial courts of North Carolina and California.
-Recognized as a go-to litigator, he frequently is on his feet advocating on behalf of business interests in trial and appellate courts, arbitrations, and mediations, and he has numerous reported and unreported decisions to his credit.
+He combines wide experience with the complex and technical issues that arise in sophisticated litigation with an ability to identify and achieve practical solutions in commercial disputes.
+Mr. Wohlforth particularly focuses on health law matters, having represented major payors in litigated matters in federal and state trial and appellate courts and in arbitrations.
+He is listed as counsel on numerous published and unpublished opinions in the ERISA field and is frequently called on for his proficiency in other code-based areas of federal law, such as intellectual property and RICO bankruptcy litigation, as well as in complex class and multi-district actions involving a wide range of commercial issues.
+Mr. Wohlforth has represented clients in the federal district and bankruptcy courts of New Jersey, New York, Delaware, Idaho, Kansas, and Pennsylvania; the Second and Third Circuit Courts of Appeals; the state trial and appellate courts of New Jersey, Florida, New York, and Nevada; and the trial courts of North Carolina and California.

 Recent representative cases include serving as appellate counsel to the New Jersey Supreme Court regarding an adverse verdict in a large contract dispute.
-Mr. Wohlforth also represents a major ERISA benefits administrator in matters with wide-ranging impact.
-For this client, he has recently secured the dismissal of a putative ERISA class action concerning payment for an unproven medical procedure and defended an appeal to the Third Circuit regarding a coverage issue of statewide significance, and he is currently handling numerous trial level matters in the United States District of New Jersey and the Southern District of New York.
+In the health arena, Mr. Wohlforth recently represented a major payor in a class action before the Second Circuit, secured the dismissal of a putative ERISA class action concerning payment for an unproven medical procedure, and defended an appeal to the Third Circuit regarding a coverage issue of statewide significance.
+He is currently handling numerous trial level matters in the United States District of New Jersey and the Southern District of New York.

 Areas of Focus